RetroDECK/ES-DE/INSTALL-DEV.md

 `%BASENAME%` - Replaced with the "base" name of the path to the selected ROM.
 For example, a path of `/foo/bar.rom`, this tag would be `bar`.
 This tag is useful for setting up AdvanceMAME.

 `%EMUPATH%` - Replaced with the path to the emulator binary.
-This is expanded using either the PATH environmental variable of the operating system, or using an absolute emulator path if this has been defined.
+This is expanded using either the PATH environment variable of the operating system, or using an absolute emulator path if this has been defined.

 `%ESPATH%` - Replaced with the path to the ES-DE binary.
 Mostly useful for portable emulator installations, for example on a USB memory stick.